Incorperating Effective Functional Flows into R2R

 Jul 4500 Keep high for migratory survival (4,350 for mig surv ~20%)

-Aug 500 Set summer base flow to 550 based on Natural flows tool and to incrase acerage for avaliable for Juv flows
+Aug 500 Set summer base flow to 550 based on Natural flows tool and to incrase acreage for avaliable for Juv flows

-Sep 500 Set summer base flow to 550 based on Natural flows tool and to incrase acerage for avaliable for Juv flows
+Sep 500 Set summer base flow to 550 based on Natural flows tool and to incrase acreage for avaliable for Juv flows

 Oct 4750 Optimize for spawning habitat based on flow area WUA